 6. Conclusion

+Route 1

-Route 1 failed the traffic count test and is considered to be unacceptable for school pedestrian use.
-Route 2 passed all tests presented to it and is therefore considered acceptable for school pedestrian use.
+The route failed the traffic count presented to it and is considered unsuitable for school pedestrian use.

+Route 2 The route passed all tests presented to it and is considered suitable for school pedestrian use.

 The Assessment Procedure The flowchart below summarises the assessment procedure which will be undertaken to determine a route's suitability for school pedestrian use.
 Definitions and further explanation of the criteria used can be found in the 'Pedestrian Route Assessments - Walked Routes to School' Policy.